 - Posting Consistently With Limited Resources

-Influencers have large followings that many businesses don’t.
-They’ve already connected with target audience groups with shared interests and receive regular engagement from them.
+The top influencers have an advantage: large followings that many businesses don’t.
+They’ve already connected with target audience groups with shared interests and receive regular engagement from them, no matter the type of influencer.

-Visual Objects surveyed 501 social media users in the United States to help small businesses determine ideal types of influencers for effective brand partnerships.
+In 2021, Visual Objects surveyed 501 social media users in the United States to help small businesses determine ideal types of social media influencers or categories of influencers for effective brand partnerships.

 - 57% of social media users follow between 1–5 influencers, emphasizing the importance of partnering with well-known influencers.